wwuoti/blog/src/posts/blog/reaper-wayland.md

 After commenting out everything in the `updatetoscreen` function, now the UI starts rendering somewhat properly.
 Hover effects work and elements resized correctly.

 But now none of the db meters, neither the playhead update when playback is started.
-Well that's due to removing the rendering of those parts obviously.
+Well that's due to removing the rendering of those parts.

 But why did this happen?
 Think about a single expose event.
 You hover over one element once, the UI renders that element and that's it.